Summer Maintenance Tips for School Playgrounds

 While the grounds and play equipment should be inspected daily for health and safety hazards, you can also conduct a thorough annual inspection each summer.
 Whether someone on staff examines your playground or you hire an outside professional inspector, regular inspections of the equipment and surrounding area are essential to your students’ safety.

 Some safety concerns to look out for include:

-Once the inspection is complete, take note of all repairs that are needed so that these can be taken care of before the school year starts.
+Once the inspection is complete, take note of any necessary repairs so that these can be taken care of before the school year starts.

 Complete Playground Equipment Repairs as Soon as Possible

 If you find potential issues early on in the summer, try to have your repairs completed as soon as possible.
 Even minor problems with your playground equipment can lead to major danger for your students as they play.
 Give repair workers time to order new parts and complete the fix.
-Being proactive helps ensure all playground equipment repairs are complete before the school reopens.
+Being proactive will let you complete your playground equipment repairs before the school reopens.